-Rome is my favorite city in the entire world.
+Rome is my favorite city in the world.
 It’s steeped in ancient history, full of awe-inspiring beauty, and brimming with an energy like no place I’ve ever been.
 Quite simply, visiting Rome is nothing short of incredible.

-If you’re searching for a city pass that offers everything you need in Rome, the OMNIA Vatican and Rome Card is it.
-The Omnia Vatican and Rome Card is actually 2 passes in one: The Roma Pass and the OMNIA Card.
-Thus, you have the full Roma Pass at your disposal.
-Like with all 72-hour Roma Passes, you get to choose free entry to 2 of Rome’s best tourist attractions.
-Additionally, you gain “Fast Track Entry” to the busiest sites, which could literally save you several hours of standing in line.
+With this combo pass, you get the full Roma Pass at your disposal.
+Like with all 72-hour Roma Passes, entry is included to 2 of Rome’s best tourist attractions.
+Additionally, you gain “Fast Track Entry” to the busiest sights, which could literally save you hours of standing in line.

-What sets the OMNIA Vatican and Rome Card apart is the OMNIA Card.
-With it, you receive free admission and Fast Track Entry to the top attractions in Vatican City, including the Sistine Chapel, the Vatican Museums, and St. Peter’s Basilica.
-So, if you’re looking for the best city pass in Rome, I’d go with the OMNIA Vatican and Rome Card.
+What sets the Vatican and Rome Card apart is the addition of the OMNIA Vatican Card.
+Along with everything you get on the Roma Pass, you also receive free admission and Fast Track Entry to the top Vatican attractions – including the Sistine Chapel, the Vatican Museums, and St. Peter’s Basilica!
+You’ll also get 3-day access to the Hop-on Hop-off Bus Tour, which includes 17 stops throughout Rome and Vatican City.

-How Does the Roma Pass Work?
+How the Roma Pass Works

-- Roman Forum & Palatine Hill
+- The Colosseum, Roman Forum & Palatine Hill

 - Borghese Gallery

-- Capitoline Museum
+- Capitoline Museums

 - National Museum of Castel Sant’Angelo

-- Museum of Rome
+- National Roman Museum

-How Does the OMNIA Vatican and Rome Card Work?
+How the OMNIA Vatican Card Works

-Like the Roma Pass portion of the pass, the OMNIA Card is also good for 3 days once activated.
-With the OMNIA Vatican and Rome Card, you get free admission and Fast Track Entry to all of the following (Current as of August 2016):
+Like the Roma Pass portion, the OMNIA Card is also good for 3 days once activated.
+With the OMNIA Vatican and Rome Card, admission and Fast Track Entry are included to all of the following sights:

 - St. Peter’s Basilica